As each has received a gift, use it to serve one another, as good stewards of God's varied grace.

-In a matter of hours, victims are faced with many life-changing decisions and necessary actions which will affect their lives for years to come.
-The first week following a disaster is a critical window of opportunity for victims and disaster-relief workers to bond together for the good of a victim’s family and strength of the community.
+In a matter of hours, victims are faced with many life-changing decisions and necessary actions that will affect their lives for years to come.
+The first week following a disaster is a critical window of opportunity for victims and disaster-relief workers to bond together for the good of a victim’s family and the strength of the community.
 Our Rapid Response team was created to be pivotal in such times.

 Typically, it takes Eight Days of Hope 4-6 months to respond to a community’s disaster needs.
 This falls squarely in the second, and possibly the last wave of help.
 Until 2014, Eight Days of Hope was not been able to offer any immediate relief, only assistance in disaster recovery.